SpecFlowOSS/SpecFlowWiki/Configuration.md

 </specFlow>
 ```
 ### Configuration Elements
-`<language>`
+#### `<language>`
-This section can be used to define the default language for the feature files and other languagerelated
+This section can be used to define the default language for the feature files and other language-related
 settings.
-Learn more about the language settings in the Feature Language section.
+Read more about the language settings in the [[Feature Language]] page.

 <table>
     <tr>